pyodide/pyodide/docs/development/building-from-sources.md

 The package names must match the folder names in `packages/` exactly; in particular they are case sensitive.

-To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
+To build a minimal version of Pyodide, set `PYODIDE_PACKAGES="micropip"`.
 The packages micropip and distutils are always automatically included (but an empty `PYODIDE_PACKAGES` is interpreted as unset).